mzarifeh05/Todo-List/README.md

 # Todo List App (React)

-A simple and clean Todo List application built with React Hooks.
+A responsive Todo List application built using React and useState.
-Users can add tasks with a name and description, mark tasks as completed, move them back to pending, and delete them from either list.
-The project demonstrates core React concepts such as state management, lifting state, updating arrays, and component rendering.
+Features include task creation, editing, deletion, completion management, and a clear separation between pending and completed tasks.
+The UI is designed to be simple, clean, and user-friendly.